chltjdrhd777/asfg-extension/README.md

 ## ⭐ Introduction

-If you have a large number of folders that need to be created for frequent repetition or conventions, this extension can be useful to autocomplete folder structures and files based on predetermined settings.
+If you have a large number of folders that need to be created for frequent repetition or conventions, this extension can be useful to auto-completed folder structures and files based on pre-determined settings.

 ## ⭐ How to use